 - Trees on private land are the responsibility of the land owner.
 Legal action can be taken to ensure that unsafe trees on private land are made safe.
 It is normally the responsibility of the owner to pay for the necessary work.
 Birmingham City Council has information on its website: https://www.birmingham.gov.uk/trees.

 - Before any work is carried out on a tree, it is possible to check that there is no tree preservation order (TPO) – see https://www.birmingham.gov.uk/treepreservation which has a map showing trees with a TPO and their locations.

 - There are special provisions for trees in Conservation Areas – see https://www.birmingham.gov.uk/conservation.
 Edgbaston Conservation Area link is https://www.birmingham.gov.uk/downloads/download/227/edgbaston_conservation_area.

-- Before any work is carried out, Calthorpe Estate via Mainstay require notification of work on trees (except fruit trees) The guidelines on the Scheme of Management Trees S24 and 25 make clear the responsibility of a resident for tree(s) on his/her land.
+- Before any work is carried out, Calthorpe Estate, via Mainstay, require notification of work on trees (except fruit trees).
+The guidelines are on the Scheme of Management; Trees S24 and 25 make clear the responsibility of a resident for tree(s) on their land.

 - The High Hedges legislation can require that a hedge of two or more trees or shrubs can require them to be limited to 2 metres high.

 - If leaves fall on your property, it is your responsibility to clear them even if the leaves do not come from a tree on your property.